Review: The Hotel Alfonso XIII, A Luxury Collection Hotel, Seville, Spain

 The living room had open street views.
 Although there was a street car running immediately outside the hotel, it was pretty quiet and wasn’t super intrusive.

 The layout of the hotel from room #203.

 We later wandered down to the hotel pool area.
 We found it through an inconspicuous service galley styled entrance.
 It was a nice small space outside that was full of people lounging about taking in the great weather today.
 It can be a challenge to dress up a small pool area but the hotel did a great job here given the likely lack of real estate for a castle in the middle of the city.

 Food and Beverage:

-We had a bit of a sleep in and enjoyed another SPG Platinum Breakfast in the great room.
+We had a bit of a sleep in and enjoyed another Marriott Bonvoy / Starwood Preferred Guest Platinum Breakfast in the great room.
 The Alphonso XIII breakfast room was interestingly designed and breakfast had all the goodies one could ask for.
 This included free flow Cava, which made MrsWT73 very happy.
 The breakfast hall of the Hotel Alphonso XIII is more like a ball room, with an intricate ceiling.

-It was a very exceptional stay and probably one of my all time favorite starwood stays ever.
-Terrific staff, interesting an unique building, not so many guests that you felt like just a number.
-Professional service at each contact.
+It was a very exceptional stay and probably one of my all time favourite Starwood Preferred Guest stays ever.
+The Hotel had terrific staff, an interesting and unique building, but not with so many guests that you felt like just a number.
+It offered professional service at each and every contact.